GrantMetric Research Team · Last Reviewed: June 2026 · Sources: Grants.gov · Federal Agency Portals

 Agency Overview

-NASA distributes approximately $1.5–2 billion annually through research grants and cooperative agreements.
-Unlike DOD or NIH, NASA research funding is closely tied to mission directorates — your research must connect to NASA's specific exploration, science, or technology priorities.
+NASA distributes approximately $1.5�2 billion annually through research grants and cooperative agreements.
+Unlike DOD or NIH, NASA research funding is closely tied to mission directorates � your research must connect to NASA's specific exploration, science, or technology priorities.
 The primary vehicle for competitive research grants is ROSES (Research Opportunities in Space and Earth Sciences), which aggregates dozens of solicitations into a single annual document.

-1. ROSES — The Core Research Solicitation
+1. ROSES � The Core Research Solicitation

 Research Opportunities in Space and Earth Sciences (ROSES) is NASA's umbrella solicitation released each February on NSPIRES (NASA Solicitation and Proposal Integrated Review and Evaluation System).
-It contains program elements across four science mission directorates:
+A single ROSES document contains 40 or more individual program elements spanning four science mission directorates, each with its own deadlines, page limits, and review criteria � think of it less as one competition and more as a directory of separate grant programs that happen to be published simultaneously.

 Each ROSES program element has its own Step-1 (Notice of Intent) and Step-2 (full proposal) deadlines, listed in the ROSES summary table.
-Always check for amendments — NASA frequently amends deadlines and program descriptions throughout the year.
+Always check for amendments � NASA frequently amends deadlines and program descriptions throughout the year.

 2. NASA SBIR/STTR Programs

-NASA runs annual SBIR and STTR solicitations through its own portal separate from the DOD system.
-NASA SBIR Phase I awards are typically $150K for 6 months; Phase II awards up to $750K for 24 months.
-NASA prioritizes technologies that align with Human Exploration, Space Operations, and Science mission needs.
-Key focus areas include:
+NASA runs annual SBIR and STTR solicitations through its own portal at sbir.nasa.gov, entirely separate from the DOD SBIR system.
+Phase I awards are typically $150K over six months; Phase II awards reach up to $750K over 24 months.
+Unlike a basic research grant, NASA SBIR proposals must demonstrate a clear connection to specific NASA mission needs � the agency publishes a list of subtopics aligned with Human Exploration, Space Operations, and Science directorates, and proposals that fail to credibly map to a subtopic are screened out early.

 3. University and Education Programs